lucasgvarela/kubernetes/README.md

-repo with some of my tests with k8s
+repo with some of my tests with k8s, based on the course https://www.udemy.com/course/kubernetes-fast-track